 The Peruvian President, Francisco Morales Bermudez, arrived in Venezuela on Friday (10 December) at the start of a four day visit.

-The Peruvian President, Francisco Morales Bermudez, arrived in Venezuela on Friday (10 December) at the start of a four day visit.
+Background: The Peruvian President, Francisco Morales Bermudez, arrived in Venezuela on Friday (10 December) at the start of a four day visit.
 His arrival was seen by some official sources as a potential means for the revitalisation of the Andean Pact.

 SYNOPSIS: Portraits of the two countries' Presidents decorated the airport buildings as General Morales Bermudez arrived in the Venezuelan capital, Caracas.
 The Venezuelan President, Carlos Andres Perez, was at the airport to greet the Peruvian leader.
 The two men are expected to sign an agreement, improving relations between their countries.
 Officials also said that the Presidents would be seeking ways of creating what was called "political equilibrium" between Peru and Venezuela.